Yamagata and Miyagi Prefecture

 This rare combination of atmospheric conditions and tree variety creates the juhyo effect: a sustained cycle of ice accumulation that changes these scrubby fir trees into towering surreal oddities of snow and ice.
 Walking among the juhyo feels a bit like being transported into a real-life Dr. Seussian landscape, albeit on a bone-chilling overcast day, a bit of an ominous one.

-Price: Round trip fare for ropeway is ￥2800
+Round trip fare for ropeway is from 2800 yen.

 A Rare Natural Phenomena